euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Guides/03BaseIntegration/WorkspaceONE_Android_BaseIntegration.md

 ## Compatibility

-**Warning**
-As of Release 22.2, all apps consuming Workspace One SDK must upgrade their Kotlin language version to be compatible with Kotlin v1.5.x

 Instructions in this document have been tested with the following software versions.

 Software                                         | Version
 -------------------------------------------------|---------
-Workspace ONE SDK for Android                    | 23.01 Workspace ONE management console                 | 2212
+Workspace ONE SDK for Android                    | 23.03 Workspace ONE management console                 | 2302
-Android Studio integrated development environment| 2021.2.1 Gradle plugin for Android                        | 4.1.3
+Android Studio integrated development environment| 2022.2.1 Gradle plugin for Android                        | 7.2.2 Kotlin language                                  | 1.7.21

 # Integration Paths Diagram
 The following diagram shows the tasks involved in base integration and the order